To discuss your case further, please contact our experienced clerks at 5 St. Andrew’s Hill.

-- Mark Cotter QC and Edmund Burge QC have produced the Lexis Nexis PSL Practice Note on: Disclosure, confidentiality, and privilege issues for private prosecutors.
+- Mark Cotter KC and Edmund Burge KC have produced the Lexis Nexis PSL Practice Note on: Disclosure, confidentiality, and privilege issues for private prosecutors.

-- Andrew Bird is one of only 7 juniors ranked in the new practice area listed in Chambers & Partners in Financial Crime – Private Prosecutions.
+- Andrew Bird KC is ranked in the new practice area listed in Chambers & Partners in Financial Crime – Private Prosecutions.

 - Along with our market-leading experience, we recently hosted a specialist private prosecution seminar for solicitors and practitioners in the field.
 We have held bespoke zoom webinars (during lockdown) for various firms of solicitors on practical tips for private prosecutions in the current marketplace.
 Download our Private Prosecution Booklet here.